 Lunchtime Convenience (Good Point)

 If you have a bike stored under your desk at work, you can just hop on it at lunchtime and head out to wherever you want.
 There’s no need to collect your bike first.

 A folding bike can fold into a compact size within 15 to 20 seconds.
 It will usually be compact enough to carry onto a busy bus or train.

 One of the benefits of folding bikes on trains is that you don’t normally need to locate a designated bike storage space or carriage before boarding.
 You can carry your bike on board as luggage.

-Pushing a full-sized bike onto a bus isn’t possible and doing so on a train is often inconvenient.
+Pushing a full-sized bike onto a bus isn’t always possible (although some buses are setup to take bicycles) and doing so on a train is often inconvenient.
 You can easily end up jostling with other commuters, trying not to snag them with the handlebar or whack them in the shin with a pedal.

 A multimodal or intermodal commute has several benefits.
 The cycling leg of your journey helps keep you fit, and any public transport travel is more eco-friendly than solo car trips.
 The flexibility also helps you work around problems like transport strikes.

 Some folding bikes are heavier than conventional bikes.
 This is often because of a bulky frame or crossbar, which has to be denser than traditional diamond frames for safety reasons.
 Cheaper folding bikes also have heavier components.